PARENTAL CONSENT FORM

 The investigator will meet with each student individually in a quiet room in a random order.
 First, my child will be asked a few questions regarding his/her previous mathematical experience, favorite and least favorite mathematical topics, etc. Several word problems will be typed on sheets of paper for him/her to work on, with one on each sheet.
 Tiles, rulers, graphing paper, a calculator, and other problem solving tools will be available to him/her on the table.
 The investigator will first let each student know that they are not required to complete the problems if they do not want to or are unable to finish, and they will not be graded.
 My child is free to quit at any point during the problem-solving session.
 He/she may use any of the tools on the table to help in solving the problem.
 The investigator will then give my child the first problem to read and will answer any questions to clarify the problem.
 When my child understands the problem, he/she will work on the solution alone.
 The investigator will observe how my child sets up and finds the solution to the problem, paying close attention to the tools utilized.
 When the problem is completed or my child decides that he/she is finished, the investigator will ask him/her to explain his/her problem solving strategies, elaborating on what he/she is doing at each step and why each method was chosen.
 This process will be repeated for a total of three word problems.
 Each student in the study will receive identical problems in the same order.
 The entire problem-solving session should take approximately 20 minutes and will be recorded on audiotape to aid in collecting data.
 There is a possibility that this data will be used in a future publication, but my child’s name, school, and district will remain confidential.

-There is minimal risk due to the possibility that my child may feel nervous or uneasy around math.
+There is minimal risk due to the possibility that my child may feel nervous or uneasy when doing mathematics.

 There is no direct benefit from my child’s participation.

-There is no cost to me or my child for participating except our time.
+There is no cost to me or my child for participating except our time (approximately 20 minutes for my child).
 Steps will be taken to ensure that my child does not miss valuable class time.
 Neither my child nor I will be compensated for my child’s participation.

 I can obtain further information from the principal investigators Michelle Roehler, an undergraduate mathematics student, or Virginia Horak, Ph.D., at (520) 626-5987.
 If I have questions concerning my child’s rights as a research subject, I may call the Human Subjects Committee office at (520) 626-6721.

-This project has been approved by the XXXX School District.
+This project has been approved by the XXXXX School District.